 If the dough takes on more stickiness, knead just a little bit more in to ease in shaping.
 Shape into whatever shape you want, dividing to make smaller loves if desired.
 Transfer dough to a parchment lined baking sheet, or peel.

 Let the shaped loaf or loaves rise, uncovered for between 1 and 1 1/2 hours.
-Use the full time for a full sized loaf, just barely 1 hour for small loaves.
+Use the full time for a full sized loaf, just barely 1 hour for small loaves and ciabatta rounds.
 The dough will not rise tall very much but will get puffy and wide.
 If you lightly touch the side of the loaf with your finger, it should make an impression and not bounce back.

 Preheat the oven to 450 degrees Fahrenheit 10 minutes before loaf is ready to bake.
 Slash top of loaves, if desired.
 Bake small loaves for 15 to 20 minutes, larger loaves for 22 to 28 minutes.